iamaksHub/Pandas/README.md

 Task 1 -Questions

-1.find ou how many male and female passengers was onboarded.
-2.how many survived we have
+1.find ou how many male and female passengers was onboarded./n 2.how many survived we have
 3.how many casuality we have(count of 0 in survived column) 4.what is name of a person who is the eldest one.(age)